 In the end, the diagnosis was not difficult, but the process of being heard was difficult.

 I had extremely painful periods from the age of about 13, I was put on the pill at 14.
 At 19, I was sent to a consultant for PCOS, that was inconclusive so I was put back on the pill.
 I made the decision to come off the pill and get to know my body and find a root cause.
 After my periods got worse I went to a nutritional therapist who I mentioned above, then to a doctor, then to a consultant.
 Once I went to the doctor, because I have private health insurance, the referral to a consultant was relatively quick.
 I am now 28, diagnosed at 27.

-3. In comparison to other countries, Ireland has a particularly long waiting time and low diagnosis rate.
+3. In comparison to other countries, Ireland has a particularly long waiting time and low diagnosis rate for endometriosis.
 How do you feel as a woman in Ireland with this condition?

 I feel unheard.
 I was left to do the research myself, thank god I found the nutritionist therapist when I did.
 Otherwise I could be in my early thirties, coming off the pill thinking I would get pregnant immediately and be facing a diagnosis.
 Instead of figuring out my cycle at a young age and trying to find the root cause, the pill was used as a quick fix.
 The pill was used to mask the problem, “out of sight out of mind” springs to mind.
 What I have found is that a lot of GP’s talk at you, they don’t want to collaborate and find a problem, they can be very dismissive.
 I also find that finding the right GP is really difficult but it is worth it because you need the GP to give you a referral to a consultant.
 They are the gatekeeper between you and the consultant.
 If your GP doesn’t believe you, plays down your pain to general period pain, then you may not get the care you need.

 There is not enough importance placed on understanding or improving women’s health in Ireland.
 You have to be your biggest advocate, and that’s not always easy.